 The purpose of coastal floodplain maps is to identify coastal flood hazards, such as sea level rise, and to provide guidance to coastal communities in land use planning, bylaw development and sea level rise adaptation strategies.

-Use the following tools as part of a sea level rise adaptation strategy:
+Use the following toolkit as part of a sea level rise adaptation strategy:

 The following report is intended to provide a technically sound methodology for local governments to develop coastal floodplain maps.
 In light of rising sea levels, coastal floodplain maps will also allow governments to define sea level rise planning zones.